 Learning a new language is challenging for anyone who isn’t used to speaking the language.
 This is particularly true when they are not practicing the language regularly.
 Keep on reading to find out all the details you need to know about discourse when it comes to learning a language.
+And what exactly is classroom discourse?
+You’ll find that out too!

 For instance, non-English speakers may not find it easy to learn the language if they don’t speak it often.
 As a TEFL teacher, you would likely find this to be true.
 This is the reason why you encourage your students to practice speaking English while in class.